Max Reinhardt: Max Reinhardt Workshop

+In 2000, the school, Theatre of Arts, was associated with Campus Hollywood, which included, Musicians Institute, and Los Angeles College of Music.
+In 2009, James Warwick was appointed president.

+Max Reinhardt Junior Workshop trained Mala Powers.

 Death and legacy

 Reinhardt died of a stroke in New York City in 1943 and is interred at Westchester Hills Cemetery in Hastings-on-Hudson, Westchester County, New York.
 He was 70 years old.
 His papers and literary estate are housed at Binghamton University (SUNY), in the Max Reinhardt Archives and Library.
 His sons by first wife Else Heims (m.
 1910–1935), Wolfgang and Gottfried Reinhardt, were well-regarded film producers.
 One of his grandsons (by adoption), Stephen Reinhardt, was a labor lawyer who served notably on the United States Court of Appeals for the Ninth Circuit from his appointment by Jimmy Carter in 1980 until his death in 2018.
 Another grandson, Michael Reinhardt, is a successful fashion photographer.
 In 2015 his great-granddaughter Jelena Ulrike Reinhardt was appointed as researcher at the University of Perugia in German literature.

 Tribute

 On 18 November 2015, the Friedrichstadt-Palast in Berlin inaugurated a memorial at Friedrichstraße 107 dedicated to the theatre's founders, Max Reinhardt, Hans Poelzig and Erik Charell.